oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     [INFO] ------------------------------------------------------------------------
     ```

-## Task 3: Install CloudBank in your Oracle Backend for Spring Boot and Microservices instance
+## Task 3: Deploy CloudBank to your Oracle Backend for Spring Boot and Microservices instance

 1. Obtain the `obaas-admin` password.